Sleep Scents make Sense

 Through the power of your sense of smell, a number of essential oil scents may help you get better sleep.
-Because these scents promote relaxation, you can more easily fall asleep.
+Because these scents promote relaxation, you can fall asleep more easily.
 They’ll also help you sleep longer and more efficiently so you wake up refreshed.

 Exposure to scents associated with positive emotions are known to benefit sleep.
 This holds true when experienced during the lead-up to lights out; as well as throughout your sleep cycle.

 Studies show olfactory stimulation of fragrance produces immediate changes in physiological parameters such as blood pressure, muscle tension, pulse rate and brain activity.
 These can all impact sleep.

 Other research has shown sleep benefits, in people utilizing essential oils to address insomnia and other sleep disorders.
-They’ve have also noted improved sleep quality in subjects with PTSD who often suffer from nightmares and generally poor sleep.
+Studies have also noted improved sleep quality in subjects with PTSD who often suffer from nightmares and generally poor sleep.